 Early History of the Boddelley family

 This web page shows only a small excerpt of our Boddelley research.
-Another 34 words (2 lines of text) covering the years 1600, 1545, 1613 and 1521 are included under the topic Early Boddelley History in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) covering the years 1521, 1545, 1550, 1600, 1613, 1615 and 1618 are included under the topic Early Boddelley History in all our PDF Extended History products and printed products wherever possible.

 Boddelley Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Bodley, Bodlegh, Bodleigh, Bodly, Bodlie, Bodilies and many more.

-Early Notables of the Boddelley family (pre 1700)
+Early Notables of the Boddelley family

-Another 49 words (4 lines of text) are included under the topic Early Boddelley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Boddelley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boddelley family to Ireland

 Some of the Boddelley family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boddelley family

 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Boddelley: Arthur Bodilies who settled in Virginia in 1635; John and Samuel Bodley settled in Charles Town [Charleston], South Carolina in 1766.

 - Arthur, William , An Etymological Dictionary of Family and Christian Names.
 London: 1857.
 Print

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)